AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/database.md

 diesel migration run
 ```

+Migrations allow us to evolve the database schema over time.
+Each migration can be applied (up.sql) or reverted (down.sql).
-It’s a good idea to make sure that down.sql is correct.
-You can quickly confirm that your down.sql rolls back your
-migration correctly by redoing the migration:
+Applying and immediately reverting a migration should leave your database schema unchanged.
+It’s a good idea to make sure
+that down.sql is correct.
+You can quickly confirm that your down.sql rolls back your migration correctly by redoing the migration:

 ```SQL
 diesel migration redo